ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-ocp-firewall.md

 </div>

 You can use these instructions to deploy {{site.data.keyword.blockchainfull}} Platform 2.5.1 behind a firewall without internet connectivity.
-If you are deploying the platform on a cluster with access to the external internet, use the main instructions for [Deploying {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1](/docs/blockchain-sw-251?topic=blockchain-sw-251-deploy-ocp).
+If you are deploying the platform on a cluster with access to the external internet, use the main instructions for [Deploy {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1](/docs/blockchain-sw-251?topic=blockchain-sw-251-deploy-ocp).
 {:shortdesc}

 You can deploy the {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 onto a Kubernetes cluster that is running on Red Hat OpenShift Container Platform.
 The {{site.data.keyword.blockchainfull_notm}} Platform uses a [Kubernetes Operator](https://www.openshift.com/learn/topics/operators){: external} to install the {{site.data.keyword.blockchainfull_notm}} Platform console on your cluster and manage the deployment and your blockchain nodes.
 When the {{site.data.keyword.blockchainfull_notm}} Platform console is running on your cluster, you can use the console to create blockchain nodes and operate a multicloud blockchain network.